Macclesfield Canal

 Bosley Locks: 12 locks in a row.
 For narrowboats it takes 2 hours to pass them all.

-Clarence Mill at Bollington.
+Clarence Mill near Bollington.

 Middlewood Way, a dismanteld railroad that runned between Bollington and Marple.
 Higher Poynton Station.